Jerome-study/twitter-clone/README.md

 Not Done

 ## Next Task
-- Add Functionality to the Search Component
+- Functionality of Like Buttons

 ## Features
 - Authentication Page